gadm21/HAPPY-AI-EXPERIMENT/Tapway People Counting V2/readme.md

 - press "q" to confirm
 - the ROI points are displayed on the command prompt
 - you may now insert the table_id and ROI points into configuration JSON file

+### Notes for JSON Configuration
+- Remember to change "num_of_tables" whenever you add a table